By Audley USA specialist Beth

 A visit to Yosemite is like witnessing Mother Nature’s greatest hits.
-Not only is there incredible scenery, but you’ll encounter a variety of wildlife whether you’re trail walking or driving.
+Not only is there incredible scenery, but you’ll encounter a variety of wildlife whether you’re hiking or driving.

 Over 400 species of invertebrates alone have been recorded living in the park’s meadows, forests, mountains and streams.

 Eagles and condors soar above you, bobcats skulk in the undergrowth and mule deer quietly forage in the thickets.
 An early start gives you the best chance of seeing black bears and coyotes as they hunt for breakfast, while up on the rocks around Glacier Point, western fence lizards bask in the sun.

 Driving from the north of the park down into the valley, on one occasion, I suddenly came upon a deer and two fawns crossing the road in front of me.
 The wildlife is everywhere and you can happen upon it at any time.

 Having a guide increases your chances of seeing wildlife you may not otherwise notice.
 It’s also a good idea to have a pair of binoculars handy, and a wildlife handbook if you’re interested in identifying unfamiliar species.

 Where to stay in Yosemite National Park

 Staying inside Yosemite Valley